Monday, June 27th, 2011 at 7:45 pm

 1) When construing a statute, Courts give words of common usage their plain, natural, and, ordinary meaning. at pp. 418-19.

-2) According to applicable statute, to supercede written policy, an oral insurance binder must use “clear and express” terms.
-The common usage of the word clear means easily understood, and the term express means directly and distinctly stated as opposed to implied or left to inference. at p.
+2) The common usage of the word “clear” means easily understood, and the term “express” means directly and distinctly stated as opposed to implied or left to inference. at p.
 419.

-3) “(T)he terms ‘safety net’ or ‘catch basin’ or coverage ‘in all instances that something goes wrong during construction’ were not vague or obscure.” (emphasis mine). at p.
+3) “(T)he terms ‘safety net’ or ‘catch basin’ or coverage ‘in all instances that something goes wrong during construction’ were not vague or obscure.” at p.
 419.

 State v.
 Nebert, 244 OrApp 80 (2011)